Managing Easy Digital Downloads Email Tags

 add_action( 'edd_add_email_tags', 'edd_my_remove_tags', 99 );

-In the example above, ‘phone’ is the name of the tag.
-We still hook into edd_add_email_tags even though we’re removing.
+In the example above, ‘name’ is the name of the tag.
+We still hook into edd_add_email_tags even though we’re removing it.
 Note the priority of 99.
 WordPress default action-hook priority is 10.
-By over-riding that and setting it to 99, we are telling it to run after any other hooked function with a priority less than 99.
-If the email tag you are trying to remove happens to gets added in a function with a priority higher than 99, you’ll have to increase the priority to make sure it is greater than that number – and thus runs “after” the tag is added.
+By overriding that and setting it to 99, we are telling it to run after any other hooked function with a priority less than 99.
+If the email tag you are trying to remove happens to get added in a function with a priority higher than 99, you’ll have to increase the priority to make sure it is greater than that number – and thus runs “after” the tag is added.
 Essentially, you can’t remove a tag that has not been added yet.

 Looking for a Tag